 It depends on the type of contract you have with your current electricity provider.
 You can easily change electricity plans and/or providers at the end of the term of an electricity contract.
 Electricity providers typically mail contract expiration notices at least 30 days beforehand and most contracts allow you to make a switch within 14 days of the end of the contract without penalty.
 Again, you will want to contact your electricity provider directly to find out exactly when your contract expires and their policy.
 Many providers email your expiration notice; be sure to add them to your approved senders list so your expiration notice doesn't end up in your junk mail folder.

 If you are moving, electricity providers cannot charge you an early termination fee.
 You may have to provide a new address and proof that you are moving in order to avoid the fee.

 What is the most important thing to look at in order to evaluate electricity plans and suppliers?

 It depends on what motivates you as an electricity plan customer.
 Many customers just want the lowest electricity price possible.
 If that's the case, be sure to review the plan details to make sure the price you expect will be the price you get depending on your usage levels.
 In addition to price, the term, or length, of the contract is equally as important to consider.

 And remember, the delivery and quality of your electricity will be the same no matter which supplier you ultimately choose.
-See our article on 5 reasons to switch electricity plans for more things to consider.
+See our article on How to shop for an Electricity Plan for more things to consider.

 Why is the rate I thought I got when I signed up for this electricity plan seem different from what is actually on my bill?